planetarium/ninechronicles-devforum/docs/the-structure-and-location-of-config-json.md

 If **all** of the following conditions are met, the user's local config will be overwritten to the remote settings.

 - If the APV of the remote and local configuration matches
-- ConfigVersion of remote config is higher than local config
+- If the `ConfigVersion` of the remote config is higher than the local config

 Therefore, you can assume that the latest version of the user distribution has remote config applied when running on the mainnet.
 ## Overwrite of user config